Home > Business > Human resources > Conduct recruitment without discrimination: a legal obligation, a multitude of opportunities

 Discrimination in numbers

-When our stereotypes impact our decision-making…
+When our stereotypes have an impact on our decision-making...

 Job interview: how to combat stereotypes?

-Discrimination: what are the consequences for businesses?
+Discrimination: what are the consequences for companies?

 A legal training obligation

-Why every five years ?
+Why every five years?

 In which companies?